corverroos/unsure/README.md

 Notes:
 - Each stage has a timeout, after which the round is failed.
 - Players should communicate their inclusion, ranks and parts amongst each others in order to submit the correct answer (sum of their parts) in the correct order (included by ascending rank).
+- Players should only communicate via gRPC, players may not share state via databases or other methods.

 ## Example